gitkraken/vscode-gitlens/README.md

 - Adds a `Apply Stashed Changes` command (`gitlens.stashApply`) to chose a stash entry to apply to the working tree from a quick pick menu

 - Adds a `Stash Changes` command (`gitlens.stashSave`) to save any working tree changes to the stash — can optionally provide a stash message
+  - Also adds the command to the Source Control items context menu to stash an individual or group of files, works with multi-select too!

 ## Insiders